Protect: Protection from untrusted certificates

 Why websites need a certificate

 Your personal data and payment information should be protected when you send them to a website.
 Websites use the HTTPS protocol for secure connection.
 The protocol activates an asymmetric encryption algorithm, where data is encrypted with a public key and decrypted with a private key.
-For each session, the browser regenerates the private key and transmits it to the website in addition to taking precautionary measures to prevent theft.
+For each session, the browser regenerates the private key and transmits it to the website with the necessary precautions to prevent theft.

 However, if you end up on a phishing website, it might get the private key and then decrypt your data.
 To protect against phishing, websites use digital certificates issued by special certification authorities.
 The certificate guarantees that the encryption keys actually belong to the website owner.